-27 Jan Yeast extract: key ingredient for meat analogues
+27 Jan Yeast extract is a key ingredient for meat analogues

 The meat substitute market was estimated at 13.3 billion USD in 2018 and projected to grow with a 7.9% CAGR between 2019 and 2024(1).
 Cultured meat and plant-based meat analogues will be the main sources of proteins by 2040(2).
 Consumers of meat alternatives are aware of the impact of their food consumption on their health and on the planet.
 It is therefore essential that food companies support this approach by developing alternatives that consider the sustainability of sourcing and the agricultural sectors.
 Due to its naturalness, yeast extract fits perfectly with this sustainability consideration.
 Indeed, it is a unique vegan ingredient that brings meaty notes.